Stop the Waste. Ask Grocery Stores to #DonateNotDump

 Our message to the grocery stores is that we want them to stop dumping their excess food and start donating it to non-profits so it can be distributed to people in need.
 Grocery stores may tell you that they can’t donate because they fear liability.
 This is either a lie or ignorance.
 Grocery stores are protected from lawsuits by the Good Samaritan Food Act, which was passed in 1996.
 This act Protects businesses from liability when they donate to a non-profit organization and protects them from civil and criminal liability should the product donated later cause harm to the recipient.
 Furthermore a University of Arkansas study has shown that not a single lawsuit has ever been made against a grocery store that has donated food to a food rescue program.
 The law is on the side of the grocery stores to donate.
 No grocery store with true knowledge and honesty can use the excuse of liability.

-Thousands of food rescue programs exist across America that will actually go to the store and pick the food up.
+Thousands of food rescue programs exist across the United States that will actually go to the store and pick the food up.
 Examples of this include Feeding America, City Harvest, Second Helpings, Philabundance, and Boulder Food Rescue.
 Grocery stores just need to pick up the phone and call the local food rescue program, food bank, food pantry, or soup kitchen.

 This may take a little effort for the grocery store but the effort is minimal compared to the gain for humanity and for their community.
 If the store really cares about their community then they will donate their excess food.
 It is as simple as that.
 Some states even offer tax deductible donations and all stores will save money on their dumpster fees.
 Many stores are finding donating their food to even be a profitable venture versus throwing it in a dumpster.